-The detailed curriculum description is available here: AMIS Detailed curriculum and courses description (course details will be updated in spring 2017).
+The detailed curriculum description is available here: AMIS Detailed curriculum and courses description.

 The AMIS Master Program includes courses in innovation, business and entrepreneurship in addition to courses in relevant disciplinary fields in Advanced Materials.
 Each student will acquire a minimum of 30 ECTS in Innovation & Entrepreneurship education (I&ENT), either as specialized courses or integrated with substance engineering courses.